 - Standards Compliant.
-The Wireless Router complies with the IEEE802.11g (DSSS) specifications for Wireless LANs. - Supports both 802.11b and 802.11g Wireless Stations.
+The Wireless Broadband router complies with the IEEE802.11g (DSSS) specifications for Wireless LANs. - Supports both 802.11b and 802.11g Wireless Stations.
 The 802.11g standard provides for backward compatibility with the 802.11b standard, so both 802.11b and 802.11g Wireless stations can be used simultaneously. - Speeds to 54Mbps.
 All speeds up to the 802.11g maximum of 54Mbps are supported. - WEP support.
 Support for WEP (Wired Equivalent Privacy) is included.
-Key sizes of 64 Bit and 128 Bit are supported. - Wireless MAC Access Control.
-The Wireless Access Control feature can check the the MAC address (hardware address) of Wireless stations to ensure that only trusted Wireless Stations can access your LAN. - Simple Configuration.
+Key sizes of 64 Bit and 128 Bit are supported. - WPA support.
+Support for WPA is included.
+WPA is more secure than WEP, and should be used if possible. - WPA2 support.
+Support for WPA2 is also included.
+WPA2 uses the extremely secure AES encryption method. - Wireless MAC Access Control.
+The Wireless Access Control feature can check the MAC address (hardware address) of Wireless stations to ensure that only trusted Wireless Stations can access your LAN.

+• Simple Configuration.
 If the default settings are unsuitable, they can be changed quickly and easily.